There’s nothing shameful about being an introvert. In fact, the more you embrace your child’s quiet nature, the happier he or she will be.

-Introverts seek depth in relationships, not breadth.
-They prefer a small circle of friends and aren’t usually interested in being “popular.”
+Just like anyone else, introverts need some level of meaningful social interaction to be happy, but they seek depth, not breadth, in relationships.
+They prefer a small circle of close friends and aren’t usually interested in being “popular.”

-14. Your kid will need plenty of alone time — don’t take it personally.
+14. Your kid will need plenty of alone time, so try not to take it personally.

-Anything that pulls your child out of her inner world — like school, friends, or even navigating a new routine — will drain her.
-Don’t be hurt or think your child doesn’t enjoy being with the family when she spends time alone in her room.
-Most likely, once she’s recharged, she’ll want to spend time with the family again.
+Anything that pulls your child out of his inner world — like school, friends, or even navigating a new routine — will drain him.
+Don’t be hurt or think your child doesn’t enjoy being with the family when he spends time alone in his room.
+Most likely, once he’s recharged, he’ll want to spend time with the family again.